jonas089/articles/02-starks.md

 I am working on a toy implementation of STARK constructions [here](https://github.com/jonas089/toyni).
 This article is closely aligned with the code that I am writing in that repository, so please open an issue if you discover an inaccuracy or mistake in my current understanding of DEEP / FRI.
 Toyni is an active work in progress and will undergo major changes to closely align with this article.

 >[!WARNING]
-> In production starks we use randomness to blind the trace.
+> In production STARKs we use randomness to blind the trace.
-> For example, the values alpha and z are derived using fiat-shamir, after the prover committed to the
+> For example, the values alpha and z are derived using fiat-shamir, after the prover already committed to the
 > LDE of the Trace.
+This makes it difficult for the prover to forge a polynomial that satisfys the verifier checks
+> at just z and a few points in the extended domain.